cordy001/TermuxNetHunter/README.md

 ```

+### Install the NetHunter
+after the automation setUp you will see 3 choices

 ### Privacy and Term of Use

 This project is provided for educational purposes only.
 By using this tool, you agree to the following: